 Budget for Translation and Localisation Too!

-If you offer your products or services in more than one country, setting money aside to invest in translation and localization will boost your ROI.
+If you offer your products or services in more than one country, setting money aside to invest in translation and localisation will boost your ROI.
 It’s not just word-for-word translations that we are talking about: consumers’ cultural values play an important role in the formulation of international marketing strategies (Fisher et al., 2010).
-These values may influence consumers’ perception about a business.
+These values may influence consumers’ perception of a business.
 Therefore, if companies want to succeed in international markets, they need to take cultural differences into account.
 Otherwise, they risk triggering negative reactions in the target market.

 Get in touch today to see how we can help you execute an efficient localisation strategy that will ensure your marketing efforts don’t go wasted abroad.